dssg/cincinnati/post-modeling/README.md

 # Model Selection & Exploration
-## **_So I've trained a bunch of models ... now what?_**
-Once you've run some experiments and have some preliminary results, you'll want to narrow down the field so that you can look more closely and analyze your results.
+Once you've run some experiments and obtained some preliminary results, you'll want to narrow down the field of models, analyze their performance, and eventually generate an inspection list based on your results.

 First, go through all of your trained models, compute metrics, and compare.
 Choose a few based on precision, inspection density, violation rate,